International Summer School

 - Copy of passport

 - Motivation letter (max.
 1 page)

-- If formal admission requirements are fulfilled, the International Relations and Mobility office at TU Darmstadt will send
+- If formal admission requirements are fulfilled, the International Office at TU Darmstadt will send the following documents:

 Bank transfer details: